MarcusE1W/absolute-beginner/content/post/spacemacs.md

 Vim (and Spacemacs uses a Vim emulation) is famous for being a modal editor.
 That means basically it has one mode to write text called `insert mode` and some other modes to work with and format the text.
 Hence the name modal editor, there are several modes where different things happen like writing, editing, working with selections.
 The most important of these functional modes is `normal mode`.
-When you start spacemacs it will be in normal mode first.
+When you start Spacemacs it will be in normal mode first.
 You can see that parts of the mode line are yellow.

 In normal mode you can use normal keys to execute commands, no need for Ctrl-this or that.
 E.g. if you want tom copy the char under the cursor, you press `y` in normal mode.
 To inset what has been copied press `p`.
 If you want to select more than one character as you normally do, you enter visual mode with `v`, then mark the test to select and press `y` to copy your selection and again `p` to paste.